Life on the Road: How Tech Is Improving Connectivity

 No, as long as you use a reliable car phone charger, you will not damage your phone by charging it in the car.
 Whilst you’ll probably be plugging your charger into the car’s 12v outlet, most smartphones will use around 5v when charging.
 The charger itself will be designed to adapt the voltage to the right amount for your device, so it won’t receive too much power.

-MAGFAST Road is our premium charger for use in the car, designed to be plugged into your 12v car outlet and also to be used as a portable powerbank.
+MAGFAST Road is our premium car phone charger, designed to be plugged into your 12v car outlet and also to be used as a portable powerbank.
 We use the latest charging technology to ensure your devices are charged efficiently and safely, using only the maximum amount of power that’s safe for your devices.

 How do I make my phone charge faster in the car?